 Business complexity is expanding constantly as the needs of customers get more and more complicated.
 And because of this, firms that rely on SaaS are demanding that their needs be attended to, making it harder to sell a general solution.

 Many software providers may make a shift from designing for specific functions as they see fit, to fully embracing what their clients want to provide to consumers.
-This demand for vertical-specific software is expected to contribute to the growth of SaaS in 2018.
+This demand for vertical-specific software is expected to contribute to the growth of SaaS.

 4. Artificial Intelligence, Machine Learning & Chatbots